 Overall, the subjects displayed diminished antioxidant activities and increased concentrations of MDA, which illustrated enhanced oxidative stress levels in sufferers of androgenic alopecia.

 The Antimicrobial and Antioxidant Activities of Olive Oil Leaf Extract for Hair Loss

-One in-vitro study examined the effects commercial liquid olive leaf extract on different strains of bacteria (6).
+One in-vitro study examined the effects of commercial liquid olive leaf extract on different strains of bacteria (6).
 The researchers isolated individual phenols and studied their activities.
-They also combined them to observe their effects as well.
+They also combined them with observing their effects as well.